A little bit about us

 Unlike the 1980’s there is no single group where HIV is more prevalent.
 It is a virus that can affect anyone, and our client base is reflective of this, being made up of all sections of the community.
-Everything we do is about making life better for people living with HIV in Berkshire, and we are currently supporting approximately 350 people who are HIV positive.
+Everything we do is about making life better for people living with HIV in Berkshire and North Hampshire, and we are currently supporting approximately 550 people who are HIV positive.

 Slough and Reading, Berkshire’s two major towns, have a higher than average prevalence of HIV than many major UK cities.
 This means there are more positive people living in our county than in many of our major cities including Newcastle, Liverpool, Birmingham and Leeds, meaning our support services are more needed in the county than ever.

 Our free testing services are ever more critical as on top of the population known to be positive, there are people who are positive but still undiagnosed, risking transmission to others and damage to their long-term health.